 155. Additional Requirements: IRB Review and Documentation for VA Research

-Review of Requests for Not Human Subjects Determinations
+VASNHCS Review of Requests for Not Human Research Determinations

-Per VHA Handbook 1200.05, item 5.c. research that meets the exempt categories is not subject to IRB review but must be reviewed by the R&D Committee.
+Per VHA Directive 1200.05 (1), item 10 research that meets the exempt categories is not subject to IRB review but must be reviewed by the RDC.
 Ensuring the latter occurs is the responsibility of the VASNHCS Research Office.

 - determines whether or not a study meets the criteria for exempt review; and